chaldea-center/chaldea-docs/docs/laplace/faq.md

 If the current team clears the selected quest without using any custom functionality, Laplace will allow this team to be uploaded so it can be viewed by others.

-- For each quest a user can only upload 10 different teams
+- For each quest a user can only upload 20 different teams
 - One upload every 5 minutes
-- Users can manage their uploaded teams using "Manage Uploaded Teams" located in the main menu page of Laplace
+- Users can manage their uploaded teams using "My Teams" located in the main menu page of Laplace

 Teams that used the following functions are disqualified from uploads